 Accidents happen, and that cooking oil that you were adding to the frying pan can easily plop onto your shirt.
 The motor oil that you were working with can also splatter onto your clothing.
 The good news is that you don’t have to throw away the shirt.
-It might take a bit of effort but it is possible to remove oil stains from clothing and fabric.
+It might take a bit of effort but it is possible to remove motor oil stains from clothing and fabric.

 And remember, you never want to scrub or rub at an oil stain, whether it’s with your fingers or with an old toothbrush.
 Not only will that spread the stain but it’ll also allow it to penetrate deeper, making it tougher to remove.

-From there, you may be able to get rid of the oil stain with a dry cleaning solvent.
+From there, you may be able to get rid of the oil stains with a dry cleaning solvent.
 For the best outcomes, however, it’s recommended that you bring the item to the dry cleaners.

 - Baking Soda